-Here’s the Xiaomi air purifier, the Mi2 to be precise.
+I tested the promise of automation in the Xiaomi air purifier, the Mi2 to be precise.

-And here’s what it promises to do—detect how bad air is in your home, turn the purifier on when air is bad and turn it off when air is good.
+Here’s what it promises to do—detect how bad air is in your home, turn the purifier on when air is bad and turn it off when air is good.
 If it can do that, it means we can breathe clean air without the fan on high all the time.
 That’s awesome because it means less noise and less wasted electricity.

 I tested the Mi1, Mi2, and the more expensive Mi2 Pro version against three particle counters.
 None of the Mi’s were new, but the Mi2 was relatively new, used to do just a few weeks of testing.